Bankruptcy: Means Test

 I pass the means test but can’t file chapter 7.

-The theory here is that, all things considered, even if you pass the means test, if you really do have enough income left over after you pay your normal living expenses to provide a meaningful payment to your creditors, you have to.
+Even if you pass the means test, if you really do have enough income left over after you pay your normal living expenses to provide a meaningful payment to your creditors, you have to.

 There are many ways this kind of situation arises- with the result being that you cannot file Chapter 7 and must file Chapter 13.